wasp-lang/wasp/web/docs/tutorials/todo-app/listing-tasks.md

 While we could call query directly as `getTasks()`, calling it as `useQuery(getTasks)` gives us reactivity- the React component gets re-rendered if the result of the query changes.

-With these changes, you should be seein the text "No tasks" on the screen:
+With these changes, you should be seeing the text "No tasks" on the screen:

 <img alt="Todo App - No Tasks"
      src={useBaseUrl('img/todo-app-no-tasks.png')}